Quodatum/xqdoca/README.md

 Work in progress.

 ## Install
-1. Ensure `BaseX 10` is install
+1. Ensure `BaseX 10` is installed.
-1. unzip dist bundle to a folder, or clone the respository
+1. unzip dist bundle to a folder, or clone the respository.
 1. Add the `/bin` folder from above to your `PATH`
 1. Execute `xqdoca -install` in a command window to ensure required repository modules are installed.